briandconnelly/colormod/README.md

 Colormod makes manipulating colors easy.

-Inspired by tools like [SASS](http://sass-lang.com) and [Less](http://lesscss.org), colormod uses packages like [colorspace](http://cran.r-project.org/web/packages/colorspace/index.html) to convert, extract, and manipulate individual properties of colors.
-For portability, colormod works with and produces colors as hexadecimal strings (although R's named colors are also supported).
+Inspired by tools like [SASS](http://sass-lang.com) and [Less](http://lesscss.org), colormod provides wrappers using [colorspace](http://cran.r-project.org/web/packages/colorspace/index.html) to convert, extract, and manipulate individual properties of colors.
+For portability, colormod primarily works with and produces colors as hexadecimal strings (although R's named colors are also supported).

 Let's say you wanted to make your <span style="background-color: #8c613f;">orange</span> both <span style="background-color: #8C5123;">richer</span> (more saturated) and also a little <span style="background-color: #D97D36;">brighter</span>: